mir-group/allegro/README.md

 pip install .
 ```

+## Tutorial
+The best way to learn how to use Allegro is through the [Colab Tutorial](https://bit.ly/allegro-tutorial).
+This will run entirely on Google's cloud virtual machine, you do not need to install or run anything locally.

 ## Usage
 Allegro models are trained, evaluated, deployed, etc. identically to NequIP models using the `nequip-*` commands.
 See the [NequIP README](https://github.com/mir-group/nequip#usage) for details.